aslagle/reactive-table/README.md

     mrt add just-i18n

-French and Spanish are the only languages we currently have translations for.
+French (fr), Spanish (es), and Russian (ru) are the only languages we currently have translations for.
 To set your language to French:

     i18n.setLanguage('fr');